Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Notice

-Important cautions when dealing with nerve compression
+Important information when dealing with nerve compression

-Nerve compression can occur in various parts of the body when a nerve is subjected to excessive pressure from surrounding tissues.
+It can occur in various parts of the body when a nerve is subjected to excessive pressure from surrounding tissues.

-Summary and recommendations for dealing with nerve compression
+Summary and recommendations for nerve compression

 1.